 But another option that can work very well with many photos is simply to use the tools in Lightroom’s develop module with no other plugins or programs.

-Typically with HDR photography you’ll be merging at least 3 different exposures of the same scene to create the end result.
+Typically with HDR photography, you’ll be merging at least 2 different exposures of the same scene (and often 3, 5, or more exposures) to create the end result.
 But what are your options when you want to increase the dynamic range and you only took a single exposure?
-Lightroom has the ability to improve the shadows and highlights of your photo, plus you can adjust vibrance, clarity, and other elements that are typical of HDR photos.
-While the end result may not be a true HDR photo blended from multiple exposures, this approach can produce a great-looking image with many of the same HDR qualities.
+Lightroom has the ability to improve the shadows and highlights of your photo, plus you can adjust vibrancy, clarity, and other elements that are typical of HDR photos.
+This easy approach can produce a great-looking image with many of the same HDR qualities.

-In this tutorial we’ll walk through the process of creating this faux HDR look in Lightroom, and we’ll take a look at the process with a few different sample photos.
-For the tutorial I’ll be using our HDR Hero Lightroom Presets, but if you don’t own the presets don’t worry, you’ll be able to follow along with the develop module settings that are used.
+In this tutorial, we’ll walk through the process of creating this faux HDR look in Lightroom.
+For the tutorial, I’ll be using our HDR Lightroom Presets, but if you don’t own the presets don’t worry, you’ll be able to follow along with the develop module settings that are used.
 Also, you can download a preset created in this tutorial for free.

 Here is a look at the sample photo straight out of the camera.

 And here is a preview of the end result when we create HDR in Lightroom.